 - If you install Oracle Java, after installing jre you should run this command line before installing the Enterprise Connector: mklink /D C:\ProgramData\Oracle\Java\javapath "C:\Program Files (x86)\Common Files\Oracle\Java\javapath"

-- Windows PowerShell 2.0 or above, available by default with Server 2008 and higher.
+- Windows PowerShell 2.0 or above, available by default with Windows Server and higher.

 - A domain account with admin privileges to install the Connector.
 The installer will ask for admin privileges if run as non-admin.
 This domain account will also be used to create the service account necessary to run the Connector.